vvangal/Housing-Prices---Kaggle-Project-on-R-/README.md

 Description of the Project

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, predict the final price of each home.
+The regression techniques I use in this project are: